leslieDLcy/stoexsim/README.md

 One step further, to reflect the aleatoric uncertainty of many region-specific parameters and then the variability of ground motions:
 ![alt text](visualizations/alea_single.jpeg "single aleatoric simulations")

-For practical convenience, you will probability want to generate a suite of simulations for a certain earthquake scenario.
+For practical convenience, you will probably want to generate a suite of simulations for a certain earthquake scenario.
 Input the number of simulations when prompted.
 ![alt text](visualizations/alea_ensemble.jpeg "a suite of simulations")